japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceProvider.md

 `getKafkaOffsetRangeLimit` finds the given `offsetOptionKey` in the `params` and does the following conversion:

-* *latest* becomes <<spark-sql-streaming-KafkaOffsetRangeLimit.adoc#LatestOffsetRangeLimit, LatestOffsetRangeLimit>>
+* *latest* becomes <<spark-sql-streaming-KafkaOffsetRangeLimit.md#LatestOffsetRangeLimit, LatestOffsetRangeLimit>>

-* *earliest* becomes <<spark-sql-streaming-KafkaOffsetRangeLimit.adoc#EarliestOffsetRangeLimit, EarliestOffsetRangeLimit>>
+* *earliest* becomes <<spark-sql-streaming-KafkaOffsetRangeLimit.md#EarliestOffsetRangeLimit, EarliestOffsetRangeLimit>>

-* A JSON-formatted text becomes <<spark-sql-streaming-KafkaOffsetRangeLimit.adoc#SpecificOffsetRangeLimit, SpecificOffsetRangeLimit>>
+* A JSON-formatted text becomes <<spark-sql-streaming-KafkaOffsetRangeLimit.md#SpecificOffsetRangeLimit, SpecificOffsetRangeLimit>>

 * When the given `offsetOptionKey` is not found, `getKafkaOffsetRangeLimit` returns the given `defaultOffsets`